Axway/open-banking-docs/content/en/docs/Reference/_index.md

 weight: 9
 ---

-This section provides a variety of information useful in the context of Axway Open Banking.
+This section provides a variety of information useful in the context of Amplify Open Banking.

 Please click on a link below for more information.